12+ daily client capacity

 Business impact: Competitive differentiator on paper.
 Shows expert-curated questions, not just AI content.

-Tradeoff: Maintenance effort, potentially low usage.
+Trade-off: Maintenance effort, potentially low usage.

 Why it's included: Business priority, not product necessity.
 Leadership wanted it.
 Sometimes you build for strategy despite doubts.